AdediranTaiwo/Power-BI-project/README.md

 ## Overview
 The data used in this project is a Customer data which is assumed to be for an organization and it contains the Customers name, Oder ID, subscription type, subscription start, Region, Revenue and so on.

+### skills/ concepts demostrated
+The following powerBI features are incorporated
+1. Measures
+2. Filters
+3. Page navigation
+4. Button

+### Tools used
+- Excel: This is used in cleaning the data.
+[Download Here](https://microsoft.com)
+- powerBI:It is used for visualizing and reporting the data [Download Here](https://Microsoft .com)

+### Data Sources

 ![Screenshot 2024-11-09 213508](https://github.com/user-attachments/assets/56c7ecb4-0147-4f96-add8-69bf24e56d7c)